moonglum/dotfiles/README.md

 These are my dotfiles.
 Maybe they will inspire you, maybe they won't.
 They contain my configurations of Vim, tmux and ZSH (and also: ack, ruby gems and rvm).

+It can be installed via `rake install` and removed via `rake uninstall`.
+Use the latter with caution ;)

 ## ZSH

 I use [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).
 It has nice plugins that are a great inspiration.
 I will probably set-up my own zsh config from ground-up, but for now Vim is my priority.